Alexander Macfarlane: Life

-Macfarlane was born in Blairgowrie, Scotland, to Daniel MacFarlane (Shoemaker, Blairgowire) and Ann Small.
+Macfarlane was born in Blairgowrie, Scotland, to Daniel MacFarlane (Shoemaker, Blairgowrie) and Ann Small.
 He studied at the University of Edinburgh.
 His doctoral thesis "The disruptive discharge of electricity" reported on experimental results from the laboratory of Peter Guthrie Tait.

 In 1878 Macfarlane spoke at the Royal Society of Edinburgh on algebraic logic as introduced by George Boole.
 He was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Peter Guthrie Tait, Philip Kelland, Alexander Crum Brown, and John Hutton Balfour.
 The next year he published Principles of the Algebra of Logic which interpreted Boolean variable expressions with algebraic manipulation.

 During his life, Macfarlane played a prominent role in research and education.
 He taught at the universities of Edinburgh and St Andrews, was physics professor at the University of Texas (1885–1894), professor of Advanced Electricity, and later of mathematical physics, at Lehigh University.
 In 1896 Macfarlane encouraged the association of quaternion students to promote the algebra.
-He became the Secretary of the Quaternion Society, and in 1909 its president.
-He edited the Bibliography of Quaternions that the Society published in 1904.
+He became the Secretary of the Quaternion Association, and in 1909 its president.
+He edited the Bibliography of Quaternions that the Association published in 1904.

 Macfarlane was also the author of a popular 1916 collection of mathematical biographies (Ten British Mathematicians), a similar work on physicists (Lectures on Ten British Physicists of the Nineteenth Century, 1919).
 Macfarlane was caught up in the revolution in geometry during his lifetime, in particular through the influence of G. B. Halsted who was mathematics professor at the University of Texas.
 Macfarlane originated an Algebra of Physics, which was his adaptation of quaternions to physical science.
 His first publication on Space Analysis preceded the presentation of Minkowski Space by seventeen years.

 Macfarlane actively participated in several International Congresses of Mathematicians including the primordial meeting in Chicago, 1893, and the Paris meeting of 1900 where he spoke on "Application of space analysis to curvilinear coordinates".

 Macfarlane retired to Chatham, Ontario, where he died in 1913.